PhilipTamb/PhilipTamb/README.md

 What I Do

-- 	:mortar_board:   Low-Level Enthusiast: I enjoy diving into the depths of low-level languages and tools.
+- 	⚙️   Low-Level Enthusiast: I enjoy diving into the depths of low-level languages and tools.
 Understanding how things work under the hood fuels my passion for systems programming and performance optimization.

-- 	:mortar_board:   Architectural Thinker: While I love working close to the metal, I also thrive in high-level reasoning.
+- 	📐   Architectural Thinker: While I love working close to the metal, I also thrive in high-level reasoning.
 Designing robust architectures and crafting scalable solutions is where I merge technical depth with strategic thinking.

-- 	:mortar_board:   Pattern Explorer: Software design patterns are my go-to for solving complex problems.
+- 	⚒️  Pattern Explorer: Software design patterns are my go-to for solving complex problems.
 I believe that well-applied patterns are the foundation of sustainable and maintainable software.

 Why Connect?